mdbtools/mdbtools/README.md

 By default, the ODBC driver will be installed as /usr/local/lib/odbc/libmdbodbc.so, with a Unicode-capable driver at /usr/local/lib/odbc/libmdbodbcW.so.

-A list of general options is available in the [INSTALL](./INSTALL) file, and `configure --help` will give you the list of mdbtools specific options.
+The command `configure --help` will give you the list of mdbtools specific options.

 ```bash
 $ make